Atypical canine infectious respiratory disease complex: Cause

-The Veterinary Diagnostic Laboratory at the University of New Hampshire have put forth a possible bacterium as the cause.
-They have tentatively identified this as IOLA KY405, which was previously identified in humans in 2021.
+The Veterinary Diagnostic Laboratory at the University of New Hampshire put forth a possible bacterium as the cause.
+They tentatively identified this as IOLA KY405, which was previously identified in humans in 2021.
 This is similar to Mycoplasma in lacking a cell wall and having a small genome.
+However, subsequent work ruled this out.

 However, other vets have suggested that this might just represent a peak in CIRDC cases and not involve any new pathogens.
 This could be due to changes in human behaviour following the end of COVID-19 lockdowns and other COVID-19-related disruption to veterinary care (e.g. frequency of vaccination), as well as to the general increase in dog numbers in the US.
+A 2025 study concluded that the pattern of atypical CIRDC cases was not associated with a novel pathogen or any one pathogen.